810Teams/clubs-and-events-backend/_readme/guide/community/qr-code-tab.md

 The `{int}` is the ID of the community.

-- If it returns an empty list, proceed to the next step.
+- If it returns an empty list, render the [create QR code button](#rendering-create-qr-code-button).
-- If it returns a list with a single item, display it.
+- If it returns a list with a single item, display it, and render the [delete and regenerate QR code buttons](#rendering-delete-and-regenerate-qr-code-buttons).

 ### Rendering Create QR Code Button

+The create QR code buttom must be rendered if the event currently does not have an existing QR code.
 Based on the event type, call one of these APIs.

 `GET api/community/event/{int}`